-Plumbing and drains insurance cover
+Plumbing and drainage cover

 Don’t let burst pipes and blocked drains cause chaos.
 Find out if you have plumbing and drainage cover in your home insurance policy and why you should consider extra protection.